 You will also recall that we showed the S&P 500, and broadly where it would drop.
 Here is the S&P today.

 We are not sure as yet how far the S&P will drop.
 However, we can now look for excellent buy opportunities in the S&P and FTSE companies.

 It is, of course, not the case that when an index falls (the S&P above is an index) that each company share associated with the index will fall.
-But in this case it was a good decision to wait.
+But in this case, it was a right decision to wait.

-To do otherwise, reminds me of the comment “the operation went brilliantly, up until the moment the patient died”.
+To do otherwise reminds me of the comment “the operation went brilliantly, up until the moment the patient died”.
 The same is true of trading.
-How well the trade is going – or how many points up or down – counts for little until a trade is concluded (sold).
+How well the trade is going – or how many points up or down – counts for little until a deal is concluded (sold).